lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/lennardjones.rst

 ..  container:: justify

-    *Explanations:* The thermo command asks LAMMPS to print thermodynamic information (e.g. temperature, energy) in the terminal every 10 timesteps.
+    The thermo command asks LAMMPS to print thermodynamic information (e.g. temperature, energy) in the terminal every 10 timesteps.
 The second line asks LAMMPS to perform an energy minimization of the system.